dereksonderegger/444/docs/index.md

 ## Other Resources{-}
 There are a great number of very good online and physical resources for learning R.

 * Hadley Wickham and Garrett Grolemund's free online book [R for Data Science](https://r4ds.had.co.nz).
 This is a wonderful introduction to the `tidyverse` and is free.
 If there is any book I'd recommend buying, this would be it.
+Many of the topics my book covers are perhaps better covered in Hadley and Garrett's book.
+However, I think it is better to triangulate on a concept utilizing multiple sources so I've presented my taking on teaching these concepts.
+* Hadley Wickham and Jenny Bryan have a whole book on [R packages](https://r-pkgs.org) to effectively manage large projects.
+* Hadley Wickham also has a book about [Advanced R programming](https://adv-r.hadley.nz) and is quite helpful in understanding deeper issues relating to Object Oriented program in R, Environments, Namespaces, and function evaluation.

+Non-Hadley books:

 * Michael Freeman's book [Programming Skills for Data Science](https://www.amazon.com/Programming-Skills-Data-Science-Addison-Wesley/dp/0135133106).
 This book covers much of what we'll do in this class and is quite readable.
-* Hadley Wickham and Jenny Bryan have a whole book on [R packages](https://r-pkgs.org) to effectively manage large projects.

-## Acknowledgements {-}
+## Acknowledgments {-}
-These online books are used a huge amount of work and I appreciative the support of my wife Aubrey and the love our our two children Elise and Casey.
+These online books are a huge amount of work and without the support of my wife Aubrey, this book would not be possible.